mlanza/ai-literacy/101/11-mind-the-elephant.md

 The **Rider** likes to *think* he's in charge.
 He makes charts, writes arguments, sets alarms, builds philosophies — but in most moments when the Elephant leans and then veers in a direction, the Rider finds the reason it makes sense to go that way.

-That's what humans do.
+That’s not a flaw — it’s a feature of being human.
+The mind often justifies what the heart wants.
 We’re not cold, calculating logic machines.
 We’re **meaning-makers** who lead with intuition and then bolt on a clean explanation afterward.

+Psychologists call this dynamic **cognitive dissonance** — the tension we feel when our beliefs, values, or actions come into conflict.
+That tension is uncomfortable.
+And because no one likes living in a state of internal contradiction, the mind works to restore harmony.
+We rationalize not just to persuade others, but to make peace with ourselves.

+And that instinct serves us — because life isn’t simple.
+It’s full of nuance, edge cases, and changing contexts.
+We’re constantly navigating situations where the “right” answer depends on more than just the rule.
+Black-and-white thinking breaks down fast.

 Think about lying.